Visiting the Captiol

 The Governor's Office welcomes visitors to tour the Hall of Governors and, when not in use, the elegant Governor's Reception Room.
 These are located in the east wing of the second floor.

-The Montana Legislative Branch offers 15-30 minute presentations of the Capitol to school groups, non-profits, and legislative delegations as scheduling permits.
+During the Legislative Interim, the Montana Legislative Branch offers 15-30 minute presentations of the Capitol to school groups, non-profits, and legislative delegations as scheduling permits.
 Presentations are focused on the legislative process and civic education and must be scheduled in advance.
 Please contact (406) 444-3064 for more information.